DOWNLOAD

 Equity

-Introducing policy around race inequality is more than just a moral imperative of doing what is right.
-It is about working towards creation of a level playing field where, in the context of merit, Black people are not only fairly recruited, but are able to thrive.
+Introducing policy around inequality is more than just a moral imperative of doing what is right.
+It is about working towards the creation of a level playing field where, in the context of merit, all people are not only fairly recruited but can thrive.

 6